Amy Sidwar-Seaver, APF-I, ESMT, LEED AP

-She briefly worked as a farrier's assistant in 1999, and then as a program analyst for Northrop Grumman Ship Systems in support of the United States Coast Guard, until she chose to begin a full-time apprenticeship and career in farriery with Paul Goodness, CJF TE, in 2004.
+She briefly worked as a farrier's assistant in 1999, and then as a program analyst for Northrop Grumman Ship Systems in support of the U.S. Coast Guard, until she chose to begin a full-time apprenticeship and career in farriery with Paul Goodness in 2004.
 Soon after, she achieved certifications in Equine Sports Massage Therapy (2004) and Canine Massage Therapy (2005).

-In 2007, Amy helped create and manage the Forging Ahead Internship Program, which was the first of its kind in the farrier industry and launched the careers of many now-accomplished farriers.
+In 2007, Sidwar-Seaver helped create and manage the Forging Ahead Internship Program, which was the first of its kind in the farrier industry and launched the careers of many now-accomplished farriers.

 Sidwar-Seaver, who takes special interest in sport horses, laminitis cases, and foal development, completed the American Association of Professional Farriers (APF-I) certification in 2019, and maintains membership with the American Farriers Association.